maxfieldk/TE-Seq/README.md

   ```
   snakemake --profile workflow/profile/default --report report.html
   ```
   In the event that a rule fails, all hope is not lost!
+Failed jobs will be retried twice by default, increasing resource specifications at each pass.
+Logs are automatically kept facilitating the tracing of any persistent error.
   I recommend familiarizing yourself with the basics of Snakemake before embarking on a complex analysis with this pipeline.
 For help with Snakemake, consult its highly usable and detailed docs at https://snakemake.readthedocs.io/en/stable/index.html
-  For help with git, consult https://git-scm.com/docs/gittutorial
   If you encounter problems, please create a new issue on the github page.